dimitrovivan/Cinema-App/README.md

 ## How to set up:
-1. Open terminal in root folder and type npm install
+1. Open terminal in client and server folder and type npm install

-2. Type in terminal npm start
+2. Type npm start in client and server folder.

 ## Tech stack:
 HTML5, CSS3, Javascript, Lit-html, Firebase